-Vacuum Interrupter Testing Service
+MAC-TS4 Vacuum Interrupter Tester

 How HiPot Tests Can Make Bad Vacuum Interrupters Appear Good

+Before MAC testing, technicians only could determine if a vacuum interrupter passed or failed using a HiPot test.
 If the internal pressure of a vacuum interrupter is just past the point of failing a HiPot test, a phenomenon can occur that can temporarily reduce the pressure inside enough to pass the test.

 Applying a high voltage breaks down, or ionizes, the gas molecules inside the vacuum interrupter into charged particles, ions, and electrons.
-After the high voltage is removed, these charged particles immediately begin recombining into gas molecules.
-Under certain conditions, some of these charged particles may "stick" to the inner surfaces of the vacuum interrupter which, in turn, reduces the number of gas molecules inside.
+After the high voltage is removed, these charged particles immediately begin recombining into gas molecules. under certain conditions, some of these charged particles may “stick” to the inner surfaces of the vacuum interrupter which, in turn, reduces the number of gas molecules inside.

 When the number of gas molecules is reduced, the pressure is also reduced.
 This reduction in pressure is temporary and dependent on a number of factors; however, it can result in a vacuum interrupter’s internal pressure being reduced enough to pass a HiPot test.
 These remaining charged particles eventually will recombine and return the pressure to an unsatisfactory level.
 After this recombination occurs, the vacuum interrupter will, again, not pass a HiPot test.